nubenetes/awesome-kubernetes/docs/demos.md

 * [ittroubleshooter.in: Run Parallel Builds in Kubernetes Cluster with Jenkins Pipeline 🌟](https://ittroubleshooter.in/run-parallel-build-kubernetes-cluster-jenkins/)
 * [cloudogu/jenkinsfiles 🌟🌟🌟](https://github.com/cloudogu/jenkinsfiles) This project contains examples for the [Jenkins pipeline plugin](https://jenkins.io/solutions/pipeline/), comparing both declarative and scripted syntax.
 The examples were developed while working on an article series called Coding Continuous Delivery published in [Java aktuell](http://www.ijug.eu/java-aktuell/das-magazin.html).
 Both English translation and German original can be found on the [Cloudogu Blog](https://cloudogu.com/en/blog).
 * [aws.amazon.com: Integrating Jenkins with AWS CodeArtifact to publish and consume Python artifacts](https://aws.amazon.com/blogs/devops/using-jenkins-with-codeartifact/)
+* [github.com/monodot/pipeline-library-demo 🌟](https://github.com/monodot/pipeline-library-demo) Demonstrates how to use a Shared Library in Jenkins pipelines.
+This repository defines a single function, sayHello, which will echo a greeting.

 ### Jenkins Declarative Pipelines with OpenShift
 * [github.com/openshift: Using Jenkins Declarative Pipelines with OpenShift 🌟](https://github.com/openshift/origin/tree/master/examples/jenkins/pipeline)